physiopy/physiopy.github.io/docs/community/contributorfile.md

     think about opening a new PR with those modifications (unless they are needed to pass tests), and alert the Main Reviewer.
 In any case **don't commit directly to the branch under review**!
--   If you're reviewing documentation, build it locally with `sphinx`.
+-   If you're reviewing documentation, build it locally with [`sphinx-build`](https://www.sphinx-doc.org/en/master/man/sphinx-build.html) command.
 -   If you're asking for changes, **don't approve the PR**.
 Approve it only after everything was sufficiently addressed.
 Someone else might merge the PR in taking your word for granted.